SonyaMoisset/Udacity/README.md

 - Lesson 1 - Changing Expectations
 - Lesson 2 - Refactoring with Separation of Concerns
 - Lesson 3 - Using an Organizational Library
+- Lesson 4 - Learning a New Codebase